zhabuxiacuncunzhang/ADMS/README.md

 Automatic detection

 ## multiSHP2one.py
-Merge multiple SHp files into one SHP file
+Merge multiple SHP files into one SHP file